 - The thin lemon slices are for decoration.
 Have fun with it and create your design.

-Once out of the oven, let it rest, as it will solidify and not burn you, as the custard is pretty hot.
+Once out of the oven, let it rest.
+The custard is hot, so it will solidify and not burn you.

 If you enjoy this delicious Lemon Tart, look at my other recipes.